kjaanhold/verbIQ/README.md

 `python wcm.py`

 After entering the word, the translation to ARPABET is done inside wcm.py, hence returning the score right away.
+One by one you can enter multiple words (input is asked until you type Q)